sap-tutorials/sap-build-process-automation/tutorials/spa-academy-run-salesorderprocess/spa-academy-run-salesorderprocess.md

     <!-- border -->![Run](4.2.png)

 5. Remove the example payload in the dialog.
-We need to add the payload we saved earlier, but only part of the payload.
+You need to add the payload you saved earlier, but only part of the payload.

     Remove the definition ID and context (since here these are understood) and leave just a JSON object that contains the `salesorderdetails` fields.